SimoneSartoni/SoftwareEngineering2/README.md

 # Safestreets application RASD and Design Document
 # Authors: Sartoni Simone, Rosetti Nicola, Torri Vittorio

-Final versions of the two files can be found in "Final versions" directory
+Final versions of the two files can be found in "DeliveryFolder" directory